ObsCure9277/Sejuk-Service/sejuk-service/README.md

 # Sejuk Service Operations Portal

-A React + Vite mock operations portal for the Sejuk Sejuk Service assessment.
-The app runs entirely in browser state and demonstrates the simplified workflow from order assignment through technician completion and manager visibility.

-## Implemented Modules

-- Admin order desk: creates service orders, auto-generates order numbers, assigns one of the seeded technicians, validates required fields, and shows a submitted-order summary.
-- Technician service job workflow: filters jobs by selected technician, shows mobile-friendly job details, records work done, extra charges, remarks, up to six supporting uploads, optional payment details, and receipt evidence.
-- WhatsApp completion trigger: when a technician marks a job as `Job Done`, the app creates a WhatsApp notification record with trigger status, recipient phone, message preview, and a `wa.me` deep link containing the customer name, order ID, technician name, and completion timestamp.
-- Manager review queue and KPI dashboard: completed jobs can be marked reviewed or closed, reviewed jobs stay visible for traceability, and weekly technician metrics update from Job Done, Reviewed, and Closed workflow data.
-- Local workflow supervisor: manager view flags completed jobs with unusually high final amounts or missing completion evidence.

-## Workflow Rules Modeled

-Orders use the states `New -> Assigned -> In Progress -> Job Done -> Reviewed -> Closed`.
-In this client-side version, created orders move directly to `Assigned` because the admin form includes technician assignment.
-Technician completion moves the selected order to `Job Done`, records the completion timestamp, stores completion/payment data in memory, and appends action history.

-Seeded technicians are Ali, John, Bala, and Yusoff.
-Seeded orders provide assigned, in-progress, job-done, reviewed, and closed examples, with enough completed jobs to exercise manager KPIs, review actions, evidence coverage, and workflow alerts.

-## Architecture Notes

-Order workflow behavior lives in `src/orderWorkflow.js`: creation, status advancement, technician completion, manager review/close actions, final amount calculation, WhatsApp trigger creation, and history entries are tested through that module interface.
-React remains the browser-state adapter that gathers form intent and renders the returned order state.

-## Tech Stack

-- React 19
-- Vite 8
-- Plain CSS
-- Browser state only, no backend or persistence
+A React + Vite operations portal for the Sejuk Sejuk Service assessment.
+It models the daily flow for an air-conditioning service team: admins create and assign jobs, technicians complete assigned work, WhatsApp completion messages are generated, and managers review completed jobs with KPI visibility.

+## What I Built

+- Admin order submission screen with required-field validation, generated order IDs, customer/service details, technician assignment, and submitted-order feedback.
+- Technician job workspace that filters work by selected technician and supports completion notes, extra charges, supporting evidence, optional payment details, and receipt attachment metadata.
+- WhatsApp completion notification generator that creates a `wa.me` deep link and message preview when a technician marks a job as `Job Done`.
+- Manager review queue for `Job Done`, `Reviewed`, and `Closed` jobs, including review and close actions.
+- Manager KPI dashboard with weekly technician metrics, completed-job counts, revenue totals, collection totals, variance from quote, evidence coverage, review status, and recent completed-job data.
+- Local workflow supervisor alerts that flag completed jobs with missing evidence or unusually high final amounts.

+## Tech Stack Used

+- React 19 for the browser UI.
+- Vite 8 for local development and production builds.
+- Plain CSS for responsive layout and component styling.
+- Node's built-in test runner for domain/helper tests.
+- ESLint for static checks.
+- Browser state only; there is no backend, database, or external API dependency.

+## Architecture Decisions

+The app is intentionally split between UI state and workflow/domain logic.

+- `src/App.jsx` owns screen state, form state, role switching, technician selection, and rendering.
+- `src/orderWorkflow.js` owns order creation, status advancement, technician completion, manager review/close actions, history entries, final amount calculation, and WhatsApp trigger creation.
+- `src/orderStatus.js` keeps the shared status vocabulary in one place.
+- `src/whatsappNotification.js` handles WhatsApp phone normalization and deep-link/message construction.
+- `src/managerKpiDashboard.js` builds manager metrics from completed workflow data.
+- `src/workflowSupervisor.js` contains the local alert rules used by the manager view.

+This shape keeps business rules testable without rendering React.
+The UI asks the workflow module to perform an action and renders the returned order state, instead of spreading status and history rules across event handlers.

+## Challenges and Assumptions

+- The assessment asks for an operations workflow, so I prioritized a complete browser demo over backend infrastructure.
+- Created orders move directly to `Assigned` because the admin form includes technician assignment.
+- Uploads are represented by browser `File` metadata and attachment counts; actual file storage is outside this implementation.
+- Payment capture is represented as structured in-memory data, not a real payment or accounting integration.
+- WhatsApp sending is represented by a generated deep link.
+The user still decides whether to open and send it.
+- Authentication is simulated through role and technician switchers so the workflow can be assessed quickly.
+- Seed data is deliberately broad enough to demonstrate manager KPIs, review states, missing-evidence alerts, high-final-amount alerts, and completed-job history.

+## How AI Was Integrated

+There is no external LLM call in this implementation.
+The AI-facing feature is a local workflow supervisor that behaves like a lightweight assistant for managers by scanning completed job data and surfacing operational exceptions.

+Current AI-style assistance is deterministic and transparent:

+- It checks whether a completed job has no supporting evidence.
+- It checks whether the final amount is significantly above the quoted price.
+- It attaches severity, affected order ID, technician name, and alert details for manager review.

+This was chosen so the assessment can run offline and produce repeatable results without API keys, model latency, or unpredictable model output.

+## Types of AI Queries Supported

+The current implementation does not support free-text natural-language queries.
+Instead, it supports predefined operational query categories through local rules:

+- Evidence audit: "Which completed jobs are missing supporting uploads?"
+- Quote variance audit: "Which completed jobs have a final amount much higher than the original quote?"
+- Manager exception review: "What completed jobs need attention before closure?"
+- Technician performance inspection: "How many completed/reviewed/closed jobs, revenue, collections, and evidence rates does each technician have this week?"

+These are exposed through dashboard cards and workflow alert panels rather than a chat box.

+## Limitations of the AI Implementation

+- No LLM or semantic understanding is connected.
+- No natural-language prompt input is available.
+- No retrieval over documents, invoices, photos, chat history, or technician notes.
+- No OCR or image analysis for uploaded evidence.
+- No predictive scheduling, route optimization, anomaly learning, or recommendation model.
+- Alert thresholds are fixed in code, so they do not adapt from historical data.
+- The supervisor can flag obvious workflow exceptions, but it cannot explain root cause beyond the structured data available in the browser.

+## General Implementation Limitations

+- Data resets on page refresh because all state is in memory.
+- There is no real authentication, authorization, backend validation, or audit-log persistence.
+- Files are not uploaded, previewed, scanned, or stored.
+- WhatsApp integration is a `wa.me` link, not the WhatsApp Business API.
+- KPI dates are based on seeded and in-session workflow data only.
+- Automated tests cover workflow, notification, KPI, and supervisor helper logic; full browser UI tests are not configured.

 ## Running Locally